MediaComem/comem-webdev/subjects/js-promises/README.md

 ### Consuming a promise

-As we've seen from the specification, simply call a promise's `then()` method to be notified when it is resolved or rejected:
+As we've seen from the specification, you simply call a promise's `then()` method to be notified when it is resolved or rejected:

 ```js
 function onResolved(phone) {